pragmatrix/massive/shell/examples/replicator.org.md

 Implemented large parts of the HDi implementation for [Nero](http://www.nero.com/)'s HD DVD player software and public interfaces, which included:

 - An [SMIL](http://de.wikipedia.org/wiki/Synchronized_Multimedia_Integration_Language) implementation.
-- An incremental, dependency tracking layouter for HDi's subset of HTML.
+- An incremental, dependency tracking layouting algorithm for HDi's subset of HTML.
 - A dependency tracking [XPath](http://de.wikipedia.org/wiki/XPath) evaluator.

 Implemented the workflow engine, business logic, and supervisor component for the cash depositing machine "DPD Einzahler" and "Cashin 2" for Tomaxx GmbH.